 Trains: We arrived in Amsterdam via train.
 We departed from Brussels Belgium early morning (06:30 am) by taking the high-speed Thalys train and reached Amsterdam by 8:45 am.

-Drive: You can drive or take a road trip to Amsterdam from a lot of neighboring countries and cities.
+Drive: You can drive or take a road trip to Amsterdam from a lot of neighboring countries and cities in Europe.

 - From Brussels: 3 hours (or take a day tour from Brussels to Amsterdam)